 Other Heritage Pubs

-The Regional Inventory of heritage pubs in Yorkshire is now finalised.
-This lists around 120 pubs in the Yorkshire region which still have interiors or internal features of real historic significance.
+The Regional Inventory of heritage pubs in Yorkshire was compiled in 2011 but is continually updated.
+This lists around 119 pubs in the Yorkshire region which still have interiors or internal features of real historic significance.

 Yorkshire Regional Inventory for Leeds

 Chequers, Claypit Lane, Ledsham LS25 5LP

 Fenton, 161 Woodhouse Lane, University, Leeds LS2 3ED